postgrespro/postgres_cluster/doc/functions.md

 ## Cluster information functions

 * `mtm.get_nodes_state()` — Shows the status of all nodes in the cluster.
-    * id, integer
+    * id, integer - node ID.
-    * disabled, bool
-    * disconnected, bool
-    * catchUp, bool
-    * slotLag, bigint
-    * avgTransDelay, bigint
-    * lastStatusChange, timestamp
-    * oldestSnapshot, bigint
+    * enabled, bool - shows whether node was excluded from cluster.
+Node can only be disabled due to missing responses to heartbeats during `heartbeat_recv_timeout`.
+When node will start responding to hearbeats it will be recovered and turned back to enabled state.
+Automatic recovery only possible when replication slot is active.
+Otherwise see section [manual node recovery].
+    * connected, bool - shows that node connected to our walsender.
+    * slot_active, bool - node has active replication slot.
+For a disabled node slot will be active until `max_recovery_lag` will be reached.
+    * stopped, bool - shows whether replication to this node was stopped by `mtm.stop_node()` function.
+Stopped node acts as a disabled one, but will not be automatically recovered.
+Call `mtm.recover_node()` to enable it again.
+    * catchUp - during recovery shows that node recovered till `min_recovery_lag`.
+    * slotLag - amount of WALs that replication slot holds for disabled/stoped node.
+Slot will be dropped whne slotLag reaches `max_recovery_lag`.
+    * avgTransDelay - average delay to transaction commit imposed by this node, usecs.
+    * lastStatusChange - last time when node changed it's status (enabled/disabled).
+    * oldestSnapshot - oldest global snapshot existing on this node.
-    * SenderPid integer
+    * SenderPid - pid of WALSender.
-    * SenderStartTime timestamp
+    * SenderStartTime - time when WALSender was started.
-    * ReceiverPid integer
+    * ReceiverPid - pid of WALReceiver.
-    * ReceiverStartTime timestamp
+    * ReceiverStartTime - time when WALReceiver was started.
-    * connStr text
+    * connStr - connection string to this node.
-    * connectivityMask bigint
+    * connectivityMask - bitmask representing connectivity to neighbor nodes.
+Each bit means connection to node.
+    * nHeartbeats - number of hearbeat responses received from that node.

 * `mtm.get_cluster_state()` -- Shows the status of the whole cluster.
     * status, text